What Is Permanent Jewelry? Here’s Everything To Know

 Is Permanent Jewelry Safe?

-From my experience, yes.
-The welding did ignite sparks from the heat of the machine but the leather placed on my wrist protected it and I didn’t feel a thing.
+From my personal experience, I haven’t had any issues with wearing permanent bracelets.
+The welding did ignite sparks from the heat of the machine, but the leather placed on my wrist protected it, and I didn’t feel a thing.

-For everyday wear, the bracelets are comfortable on my wrist and feel as light as a feather.
+For everyday wear, my bracelets feel comfy and light as a feather.

-“Risks include allergic reaction to the metal, as well as irritation from it being too tight, or causing friction or trapping water on your skin,” Deanne Mraz, MD, FAAD, a board-certified dermatologist and co-founder of Modern Dermatology in Connecticut, tells Style Meets Story.
-“One of the most common allergic reactions is to nickel, which can lead to red, itchy, blisters or dry patches of skin.”
+In general, “Risks include allergic reaction to the metal, as well as irritation from it being too tight, or causing friction or trapping water on your skin,” Deanne Mraz, MD, FAAD, a board-certified dermatologist and co-founder of Modern Dermatology in Connecticut, tells Style Meets Story.
+“One of the most common allergic reactions is to nickel, which can lead to red, itchy blisters or dry patches of skin.”

 Safety Advice, According To A Dermatologist

 Dr. Mraz says, “If you’ve had a reaction to other metals in the past, be sure to do your research.”
-Gold dipped, gold plated, and gold vermeil is not pure gold and she notes that as it wears off, the metal underneath might cause you an issue.
+Gold-dipped, gold-plated, and gold-vermeil are not pure gold, and she notes that as they wear off, the metal underneath might cause issues.

-Her tip: “Be sure that the jewelry is fitted comfortably and that the person attaching it uses proper safety equipment while welding it so that you don’t get burned.”
+Her tip: “Be sure that the jewelry is fitted comfortably and that the person attaching it uses proper safety equipment while welding it.”

-There are other options such as 18-karat which typically contains a smaller amount of nickel or, better yet, 24-karat gold (pure gold).
+There are other options, such as 18-karat, which typically contains a lower nickel content, or 24-karat gold (pure gold).

 When You Can (And Cannot) Wear Permanent Jewelry